alessbell/aless.co/content/blog/gatsby-wasm-plugin/index.md

 The prior art for Open Graph image generator plugins in the Gatsby space consists mainly of `gatsby-remark-social-cards`.
 I came across some [other](https://github.com/sw-yx/swyxdotio/tree/master/screenshot-plugin) [approaches](https://lannonbr.com/blog/2019-11-10-og-images/) that involve writing bespoke code to achieve more complex layouts by rendering some HTML on the server and using Puppeteer to take screenshots, but these felt too heavy-handed for my use case.

-After taking a look through the README, `gatsby-remark-social-cards` fit all my criteria **except for the font** (it only supports DejaVuSansCondensed.)
+After taking a look through the README, `gatsby-remark-social-cards` fit all my criteria **except for the font** (it only supports DejaVuSansCondensed).
 This is for a purely practical reason: the main library for image processing in Node.js _with zero native dependencies_ is [`jimp`](https://www.npmjs.com/package/jimp).
 And `jimp` only supports **bitmap fonts**.

 ## Bitmap Fonts

 ![](./bitmap-font.jpg)

-Bitmap fonts are comprised of a matrix of pixels, so they can't be scaled or styled like vector/"scalable" fonts (think TTF/OTF.)
+Bitmap fonts are comprised of a matrix of pixels, so they can't be scaled or styled like vector/"scalable" fonts (think TTF/OTF).
 In practice, this means a standalone font file is needed for every combination of font size, color and weight.
 Indeed, the plugin I was examining had a `/fonts` folder containing **twenty different `.fnt` files** for a single typeface styled twenty different ways 😲

 ### Aside: Netlify Build Image